 They used to play music, talk about family and friends, go out to eat and then come back to keep talking and during all this time they would be drinking beer or whiskey just because.

 With my hubby’s family we just get together to have dinner, talk a little bit and maybe have a drink or two but that was it.

 They don’t drink coffee!!!!!

-Finally, one of the things that’s kinda hard for me is the fact that they don’t drink coffee.
+Finally, one of the things that are kinda hard for me is the fact that they don’t drink coffee.

-On a daily basis I drink 2 to 3 cups of coffee and when my family used to gather together, in the evening they were always offering coffee to the guests and other family members and if feeling like to, my abuelo would send us to buy bread or a cake to the panaderia for everyone.
+On a daily basis, I drink 2 to 3 cups of coffee and when my family used to gather together, in the evening they were always offering coffee to the guests and other family members, and sometimes my Abuelo would send us to buy bread or a cake to the panaderia for everyone.

 Anyway, all those good times in Mexico will always live in my memory and I’d try to adapt a little bit more to my new life and family because you never know how or cultural differences can impact us.